EMPLOYMENT HISTORY

 Schwabe, S. J., Carew, L. J., and Mylroie, J. E., 1993, The petrology of Bahamian Pleistocene eolianites and flank margin caves: Implications for late Quaternary island development, in White, B., ed., Proceedings of the 6th Symposium on the Geology of the Bahamas (1990): San Salvador, Bahamas, Gerace Research Centre, p.
 149-164.

-Schwabe, S. J., and Carew, J. L., 2010, How can buffered water dissolve
+Schwabe, S. J., and Carew, J. L., 2010, Freshwater Lenses in the Bahamas: A view from

 Schwabe, S. J., and Carew, J. L., 2009, How can buffered vadose and